Komodo/komodo-website/src/pages/blog/2014-10/introducing-go-lang-support.html.md

 The add-on was originally started by [Trent Mick][] as a general UDL language extension back in 2010.
-Over the next few years [Travis Cline][] took it to the next level, adding Syntax Checking and Goto Definition support to the add-on.
+Over the next few years [Travis Cline][] took it to the next level, adding Syntax Checking, Codeintel Completions, Calltips and Goto Definition support to the add-on (using [Gocode][]).
 [Eric Promislow][] added smoother language integration (koIAppInfo) and language preferences in 2013.
 We (the Komodo team) moved the code into the main Komodo GitHub repository.
 I added Code Intelligence outlining (for Code Browser and